fredemmott/HTCC/docs/settings.md

 ## PointerSink

-DWORD: which device is emulated
+DWORD: which device is emulated for pointing

 - 0: touch screen (classic PointCtrl)
 - 1: VR controllers

+## ActionSink

+DWORD: which device is emulated for clicking

+- 0: match PointerSink
+- 1: touch screen/mouse
+- 2: VR controllers

 ## VerboseDebug